fvarrui/JavaPackager/README.md

 ### Config your project and package your app with Gradle

-Apply JavaPackager plugin in `build.gradle` in legacy mode, because it's only available in Maven Central repository:
+Apply JavaPackager plugin in `build.gradle` using legacy mode (because at the moment it's only available in Maven Central repository):

 ```groovy
 buildscript {